Ben-D-Anderson/InstantReplay/README.md

 at `settings.replay-reload-permission`), they can reload the configuration file used by the plugin.
 This simply means the plugin refreshes the values it uses from the configuration file for things such as messages and most settings.

+It is only recommended using the `/replay reload` command to reload messages in the configuration file.
+For settings, most of them won't be affected by reloading the configuration file - instead the server should be restarted.

 ### Clearing logs

 If a player has the permission to clear event logs (usually defined in the configuration file